Understanding Ingrown Toenails in Babies: A Guide for Parents

 Warm Salt Water Soaks

-Soaking the affected foot in luke warm water for 10-15 minutes, 2-3 times a day, can help reduce swelling and pain.
-Trying to gentle move the skin around the nail away from the nail plate to help reduce the pressure.
+Soaking the affected foot in warm water soapy water and epsom salts for 10 to 20 minutes two or three times, can help reduce swelling and pain.
+Massage the swollen part trying to gentle move the skin around the nail away from the nail plate to help reduce the pressure.

 Over-the-Counter Pain Relief